Skip to content

 Although the impact on sample-level mean power in this frequency range is not extreme, in terms of individual differences, we see a clear and disturbing pattern, whereby the presence or absence of line-noise seems to drive clear spikes in the variance of power, and these seem to overwhelm physiological sources of between-individual variation.
 Naturally, this represents a rather large source of potential confounding.

-approach to this sample, as follows (showing here just targetted frequencies up to 24 Hz); (nb.
+We can apply the LINE-DENOISE approach to this sample, as follows (showing here just targeted frequencies up to 24 Hz); (nb. normally, one would add other commands, e.g. PSD or WRITE out new EDFs after running LINE-DENOISE):

 luna s.lst –s LINE-DENOISE sig=${eeg} f=4,8,12,16,20,24 w=1,0.5